Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 There's not a lobbyist.

-There's not an influential person, there's not an activist, there's not a labor leader, there's not there's not a uh whatever that's not going to be Touched, not only to contribute, not only to write a check, no, no, no, that's the least of it.
+There's not a whatever that's not going to be touched, not only to contribute, not only to write a check.

 So while money may not get everything, you don't go to a gunfight with a knife.

-Uh Hillary Clinton knows she has huge negatives.
+Hillary Clinton knows she has huge negatives.

-How many early front runners can you name?
+How many early frontrunners can you name?

-I mean, there are the the history's littered with their failed campaigns, uh, the least not the least of which recently, of course, uh, Mr. Dean, the uh head of the uh Democrat Party and uh sorry, the Democratic Party, sorry.
+I mean, the history is littered with their failed campaigns, not the least of which recently, of course, Mr. Dean, the head of the Democrat Party, and sorry, the Democratic Party, sorry, and on the Republican side, Mr. McCain.

 And it is going to roll on.

-So we'll time will tell.
+So time will tell.

 Who are you supporting?